nigini/SWEng/project/01_project_proposal.md

 **4. Peer-review assigned project proposals**

-   -
+   - Go to the [PP1.2 Canvas assignment](https://canvas.uw.edu/courses/1633262/assignments/8171377) and review the projects that were randomly assigned to you using the provided rubric.

-**5. Consider other project proposals and fill out a survey form**
+**5. Consider other project proposals and fill out a survey with you preferences**

    - Scan through the list of project ideas and abstracts in the [project proposals spreadsheet](https://docs.google.com/spreadsheets/d/1TwdeEw8cHM9AzTctABmiBSfZNVB8J-HyGhdnBkvV94U/).
    - Choose and watch at least 5 project proposal videos.